 - 1. Roll Call - 2.
-Public Comments

-This item has a two minute per speaker time limit.
-If you have a report to present, please give your copies to the Clerk of the Board.

-Action would approve the February 1, 2024 Executive Committee meeting Minutes.
+Public Comments This item has a two minute per speaker time limit.
+If you have a report to present, please give your copies to the Clerk of the Board. - 3.
+Approval of Minutes Approve Action would approve the February 1, 2024 Executive Committee meeting Minutes.